JoaGamo/GameZip/README.md

 # Configuration
 > [!NOTE]
 > Install the required packages using `pip install -r requirements.txt`.
 > Additionally, 7z (for handling file compression) is required on your system.
-For Debian systems, use `apt install p7zip`, or install p7zip from the AUR on Arch-based systems.
+For Debian systems, use `apt install p7zip`.
+Also make sure you have unrar installed if you are dealing with RAR files.
+Do `apt install unrar-free` for it.

 > [!IMPORTANT]
 > In the latest update, IGDB support has been added as an alternative to RAWG.